joshelboy/confluence-exporter/README.md

 - Fetch pages from Confluence
 - Convert Confluence content to Markdown
+- Export either whole spaces or the full page tree of a specific root page
 - Export to multiple formats:
   - **File**: Save as individual Markdown files
   - **Database**: Store in DuckDB database